-We then seek to disentangle the role of different attributes of clusters in affecting resilience, such as local infection rates, the quality of entrepreneur hometown networks, spatial proximity to suppliers and buyers, reliance on online sales and on migrant workers.
-In particular we test hypotheses suggested by the theory and findings of Dai et al (2020b) concerning the role of entrepreneur hometown networks in the emergence of production clusters.
+The remainder of the paper seeks to disentangle the role of different attributes of clusters in affecting resilience.
+In particular we test hypotheses suggested by findings of Dai et al (2020b) concerning the role of entrepreneur hometown networks in the emergence and functioning of production clusters.
 Broadly speaking, their theory is based on the notion that poorly functioning markets for credit and technology and weak institutions for formal contract enforcement in LDCs inhibit private entrepreneurship.
-These are overcome partly by informal cooperation among social networks of entrepreneurs.
+These barriers are overcome partly by informal cooperation among social networks of entrepreneurs.
 In the Chinese context the networks are based on a common birthplace or hometown.
 Those who have become entrepreneurs in a particular industry and location help provide information and assistance to others in their hometown to enable them to enter the same sector and location.
 Entrepreneurs functioning in a given sector-location from the same hometown share credit, risks, infrastructure, technology, supplier and customer lists based on informal agreements.
 Owing to credit market imperfections, they enter with firms of small size in a common location, specialize in different stages of production of a particular end-product, and engage in intensive buyer-seller relationships.
 Firms at a given stage of production share customer orders and fixed capital overheads flexibly.
 Such forms of mutual assistance raise productivity and lower costs of capital of network member firms.
 Entry barriers are lowered, thereby attracting greater inflows of entrepreneurs from the hometown.
-It also implies a lower average quality of entrepreneur, a form of network-based adverse selection.

-This model generates the following testable predictions (which can help explain the role of networks in the formation and growth of clusters): entrepreneur networks of higher quality feature higher rates of entry (both levels and growth rates), and display a tendency to concentrate in specific industries and locations.
-The larger entry flows are characterized by lower average and more dispersed entrepreneurial quality, manifested in a smaller average firm size and productivity at the time of entry.
+Higher density networks tend to concentrate more in specific industries and locations, owing to the greater lock-in induced by stronger spillovers.
+The network spillovers also induce a form of adverse selection of entrepreneurial quality, manifested by greater dispersion (and possibly lower average) of quality, productivity and size of entering firms.

 Dai et al (2020b) confirm these predictions empirically in the SAIC firm registration data over 1990-2009, using 1982 population density of the hometown as a proxy for network quality.
 They justify use of this proxy measure by showing that for rural counties, informal trust, social interactions, and patterns of cross-participation of entrepreneurs in each others firms, are all rising in local population density (after controlling for population size, education and occupational patterns).
 Moreover, population density changes little over time: the 1982 density is highly correlated with density in later decades.
 Since significant restrictions on movement of people were still in place in 1982 when the market based economy was just beginning to emerge, the 1982 population density can be reasonably treated as a predetermined parameter for any given hometown.